mlfa03/Data-Science-Projects/Arts/Last_fm Recommendation System/README.md

  ### Motivation

  Recommendation systems are everywhere.
 The great challenges around this type of system is the amount of data you use to build them.
 This project is an opportunity to train my knowledge on how to use PySpark to analyse and build machine learning models on large datasets.

+ ### Activities

+ The project comprises the following steps:
+ * Installing PySpark on google colab environment
+ * Analysing data from the datasets
+ * Transforming the data for the machine learning model
+ * Implementation of ALS Algorithm to recommend 5 artists for each user